Category Archives: Training

 • Warm up your fingers before you train.
 Just like the joints and muscles of your shoulders, back, etc., your hands need some love too!

 • Stack your digits on fabrics (see the photo above).
-If you find your fingers sliding on top of one another, use a bit of rock rosin until your grip gets stronger.
+If you find your fingers sliding on top of one another, use a bit of rock rosin to help you stay put.
+If grumpy knuckles persist, try a bit of glamor glue (spray rosin) and see if that does the trick.
+Reduce the amount you use over time if you can.

 • Give it time!
 Those are muscles in there!
 They won’t get Herculean overnight.

 • Lotions and potions!
-There are a number of anti-inflammatory creams on the market if you find that the pain is following you throughout the day.
+There are a number of anti-inflammatory creams on the market if you find that the sensation is following you throughout the day.
 I use Tiger Balm and Penetrex (that one sounds so naughty!).

 • NSAIDs.
-Non-steroidal anti-inflammatory drugs like ibuprofin are also an option.
+Non-steroidal anti-inflammatory drugs like ibuprofin might also be an option – talk to your doc.

 • Acupuncture!
 You may feel like a human pincushion, but acupuncture is one of the most effective ways I’ve found to deal with inflammation.
 It may even be covered by your insurance!

-• Trip to the doc.
+• Trip to the doctor.
 Pain getting worse?
 Feeling “grind-y”?
 It’s worth a trip to the doctor to find out what’s happening in there.

 Click here for a good PDF of hand stretching & strengthening exercises!

-Don’t worry – it won’t last forever, and you’ll be grippin’ like a ninja!
+Don’t worry – it won’t last forever, and you’ll be grippin’ like a spider monkey!
 Love and pull-ups, Laura

 As always, if you like this post, share it on your blog, the F-books, Twitter, and wherever else you crazy kids are sharing things these days.